The Buzzword Blacklist

 Ask Annie – Business Buzzword That Make You Gag

-9 thoughts on “The Buzzword Blacklist
+9 replies on “The Buzzword Blacklist”

 And why is either of those words negative, man?
 You telling me you don’t like “users” or “consumers” or “content”?
 Can’t we all (us users and consumers) just get along?
 What negative connotations do they carry to the average web worker?